Creating collaborative teams with collective goals

 Give opportunities for feedback and remain flexible as you alter course toward your change goals.
-Encourage people to be creative, discover solutions to unfolding problems, and to become part of the change process.
-The process is difficult for everyone involved, and your team will be more invested with solutions they have created themselves, rather than those dictated to them.
+Encourage people to be creative, to discover solutions to unfolding problems, and to become part of the change process.

 7. Remain positive and supportive

 Employees expect leaders to manage change.
-Inspirational leaders create a culture where change becomes the responsibility of all.
+Inspirational leaders create a culture where change becomes the remit of all.